GreyKeenan/dukesup/index.md

   </a>
 </div>

-> Red takes Black's CASTLE to end the game.
+> Red takes Black's J&#9827; CASTLE to end the game.
-  Notice that the 3&#9827; DUKE is taken as well.
+  Notice that the 3&#9827; DUKE must be taken as well.

 Finally, as the above example demonstrates, remember that you can rearrange existing runs/sets.